kyma-project/test-infra/cmd/image-builder/image-builder.md

 # Image Builder

 Image Builder is a tool for building OCI-compliant images.
-It builds images using Azure DevOps (ADO) pipeline backend.
+It builds images using the Azure DevOps (ADO) pipeline backend.
 It can run in two modes.
 The first mode is the default mode, where Image Builder acts as a client and triggers the ADO pipeline.
-In this mode Image Builder support running as part of a GitHub Actions workflow.
+In this mode, Image Builder supports running as part of a GitHub Actions workflow.
-In second mode Image Builder runs as part of the `oci-image-builder` pipeline in the ADO backend.
+In the second mode, Image Builder runs as part of the `oci-image-builder` pipeline in the ADO backend.
-The Image Builder is build and pushed as a container image to the Google artifact registry repository.
+The Image Builder is built and pushed as a container image to the Google Artifact Registry repository.

 Key features:

 * Automatically provides a default tag, which is computed based on a template provided in `config.yaml`
 * Supports adding multiple tags to the image
-* Supports pushing images to google artifact registries.
+* Supports pushing images to Google Artifact Registries.
 * Supports running in a GitHub Actions workflow.
 * Supports building images using the ADO pipeline backend.